Compare to Similar Products

 The BaK4 prisms and fully multi-coated lenses help to keep scattered light at bay in the Vanguard Endeavor ED II.
 This makes for a very bright scene.

 The eyecups are firmer on this model than most others in our test, and we would have a hard time calling them comfortable.
 The textured rubber coating on the barrels is easy to hold.
 As with a few others we have tested, the open center allows you to get your whole hand around the barrels, which most people found very comfortable.
 The weight and size are easy to manage.
 It has excellent eye relief, so you don't feel like you have to strain to stare at objects.

 The Vanguard's manufacturer-specified field of view of 340 feet at 1000 yards is okay, but real-world testing resulted in a much lower field of view.
 Our testers measured a field of view of 297 feet in testing conditions.
 The field of view test accounted for 10% of a product's overall score, and this pair performed well below the average.

 Ease of Adjustment

 The field of high-end optics is getting more competitive every year.
-The fact that Nikon lowered the prices on the Monarch line a couple of years back in order to stay competitive is evidence of that.
-The Vanguard Endeavor ED II is an excellent set of binoculars at a competitive price.
-There is just a bunch of minor details such as some green fringing in really bright light and stiff movements that kept it from being a top contender.
+The fact that Nikon lowered the prices on the Monarch line a couple of years back to stay competitive is evidence of that.
+We feel that the Vanguard Endeavor ED II is an excellent set of binoculars at an approachable price, and their fantastic warranty extends the value of the product.
+However, some minor details (like green fringing in really bright light and stiff movements) kept it from being a top contender.